 We called him Mouse.
 He was a rugged old raft guide who had logged enough river miles to circumnavigate the earth.
 Every morning, as we prepared our rafts, he slathered himself with a special “tanning oil” made from a secret mix of greasy elixirs that smelled like coconut gone bad.
 When he was done, his skin shimmered in the rising sun.
 Mouse took great pleasure in being the most tanned raft guide.
 That prompted him to invent his “tanning” oil that he claimed was SPF -2.
 But looking at him, it appeared more like cooking oil.
 His skin looked exhausted like a piece of old leather.
 He wasn’t bronze, he was mahogany.
-We joked that his skin had absorbed enough ultra violet rays to power a small city.
+We joked that his skin had absorbed enough ultraviolet rays from the sun to power a small city.

-I didn’t follow Mouse’s lead, although in my younger years I used sun block far too infrequently.
+I didn’t follow Mouse’s lead, although in my younger years I used sunblock far too infrequently.
 My approach was less sun, more shade.

-On our Main Salmon and Idaho Canyons river trips, sun is a serious issue.
+On our Main Salmon and Idaho Canyons river trips, the sun is a serious issue.
 During the summer, a bubble of high pressure builds up over the Pacific Ocean which means we can go days without seeing a single cloud.
 That translates into wondrously warm temperatures for rafting, but also a lot of sun.

-There are two main approaches for dealing with the sun.
+There are two main approaches to dealing with the sun.
 The first is the young person’s method: apply a bunch of sunscreen.
 This approach works well, even after getting drenched by river waves, as long as the person remembers to dry off and reapply regularly.
 Using this method, young people can protect themselves from the sun while simultaneously showing off their slender physiques.